What Is Business Interruption Insurance & Do You Need It? — Coronavirus Edition

 You can’t buy business interruption insurance by itself, so all businesses will need to bundle their business interruption endorsement with a commercial property policy.
 However, if you add a business interruption endorsement to your risk management plan, be aware that the policy will cover only specific aspects of your business.

-- Loss Of Profit/Income: If you are forced to close your business because of a covered disaster or accident, any lost profits or income up to a certain amount are covered in your plan.
+- Loss Of Profit/Income: If you have to close your business because of a covered disaster or accident, any lost profits or income up to a certain amount are covered in your plan.
 This can be a huge relief to someone in, say, a hurricane zone where a storefront might experience temporary or long-term closing.

-- Relocation: If your business is ravaged by fire or destroyed by a windstorm and you find yourself needing to move to a new location to operate, your business interruption insurance will cover the costs of that move (including moving fees and installation and set-up fees of tech and equipment.)
+- Relocation: If your business is ravaged by fire or destroyed by a windstorm and you find yourself needing to move to a new location to operate, your business interruption insurance will cover the costs of that move (including moving fees and installation and setup fees of tech and equipment).

 - Operating Expenses: This will protect the bills you’ll need to continue paying even though your doors are closed.
-Employee wages are included under operating expenses, as is your rent or lease payments,
+Employee wages are included under operating expenses, as is your rent or lease payments.

-- Paying Your Taxes: If you owe taxes or are paying property taxes on a location you can’t access, business interruption insurance will help.
+- Paying Your Taxes: If you owe taxes or are paying property taxes on a location that you can’t access, business interruption insurance will help.

 What Business Interruption Insurance Doesn’t Cover